 The TYTAX T1-X home gym (formerly Titan T1-X Home Gym) is an intelligently engineered (400+ exercises), commercial-grade quality machine destined to become the benchmark for excellence in home gym equipment.

-This most impressive characteristic is due to its unique multi-functional design, ‘Assisted Exercise Technology’ and counterbalance system not seen in any other gym in its class – usually found only in modern commercial-gyms.
+This most impressive characteristic is its unique multi-functional design, ‘Assisted Exercise Technology’ and counterbalance system not seen in any other gym in its class – usually found only in modern commercial gyms.

 Product: TYTAX T1-X Home Gym

 Warranty: Frame lifetime / Structural moving parts five years / Bearings, bushings, and pulleys three years / Coating, cables, exterior upholstery, and accessories one year

 Affiliate Disclosure: As an Amazon Affiliate Program participant, I earn commissions on purchases made through links in this post.
 Full disclosure

 Frame: Baked-on, electrostatic powder coating, chip, scratch-resistant, heavy-commercial strength, hand-welded, 11 gauge carbon-steel frame with a lifetime warranty (note: smaller the gauge, thicker the steel – 12 gauge is standard in this class).

 The weight plate posts are machine-milled from stainless steel pillars.
 Contrast this with the softer chrome-plated posts found on most other home gyms with big holes (Olympic-sized plates).

 Thus, the milder chromed posts become very banged-up over time, leading to difficulty adding and removing weight plates from the machine — not an issue with milled stainless steel.